sst/guide/_chapters/setup-a-custom-domain-with-ssl.md

 ---
 layout: post
-title: Set up SSL
+title: Set up a Custom Domain With SSL
 date: 2017-02-08 02:00:00
 lang: en
-description: We want to enable SSL or HTTPS for our React.js app on AWS.
-To do so we are going to request a certificate using the Certificate Manager service from AWS.
+description: We want to create a custom domain for our React.js app that is hosted on AWS.
+We also want to enable SSL or HTTPS.
+To do so, we are going to use Route 53 and request a certificate using the Certificate Manager service from AWS.
 comments_id: chapter-comments-set-up-ssl/1868
+redirect_from: /chapters/setup-ssl.html
-ref: setup-ssl
+ref: setup-a-custom-domain-with-ssl
 ---

+Now that our CloudFront Distribution has been created.
+Let's configure it with a custom domain and setup SSL.

+### Setup a New Domain

+Let's start by setting up your custom domain.

+1. If you have an existing domain that is not on AWS, follow these docs to [move it over to Route 53](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/MigratingDNS.html).
+2. If you'd like to pruchase a new Route 53 domain, you can follow the step in this chapter — [Purchase a Domain with Route 53]({% link _chapters/purchase-a-domain-with-route-53.md %})

+### Setup SSL

 Now that we have our domain, request a certificate to enable us to use SSL or HTTPS with our domain.
 AWS makes this fairly easy to do, thanks to Certificate Manager.